Kaidrick/DCS-F-14-Flight-Manual-zh-CN/docs/_sources/weapons.rst.txt

 To set the CAP the RIO designates the location of the IP waypoint as per the other waypoints in the system.
 (See CAP heading under AN/AWG-9 in the General design and systems overview section or the Navigation systems heading in the same section)

-The message (function) IP TO TGT on the CAP under the TAC DATA category is then used with the prefixes ALT, RNG and BRG to readout and set the following datapoints:
+The message (function) IP TO TGT on the CAP under the SPL category is then used with the prefixes ALT, RNG and BRG to readout and set the following datapoints:
 *   ALT - Sets altitude difference of the target relative the IP waypoint.
 *   RNG - Sets range to target from the IP waypoint.
 *   BRG - Sets the bearing to the target from the IP waypoint.